isismd/wise-dog/README.md

 This is a solution to the [WiseGoat challenge by Lorena - DevChallenge](https://github.com/devchallenge-io/wisegoat).

 ### The challenge
-- Consume the data from two API's and create a website that generates advice and images.
+Consume the data from two API's and create a website that generates advice and images.
-- Extra: apply an animation to the animal on the homepage, to give the effect that it is floating.
+Extra: apply an animation to the animal on the homepage, to give the effect that it is floating.

-As a personal challenge, I decided to add an extra button where the user can click to receive other advice and also make the website responsive.
+🎯 As a personal challenge, I decided to:
+ - add an extra button where the user can click to receive other advice.
+ - make the website responsive.
 ### Preview

 ![wisedog](https://user-images.githubusercontent.com/97123796/160460182-da4adcad-bc25-48f4-bb6e-83977a68dee3.gif)